-Direct Final Rule (DFR)
+□ Direct Final Rule (DFR)

-- Has a statement saying that the rule will take effect in a certain amount of days unless someone submits a significant adverse or negative comment. - If a comment is received, the agency must re-publish as a NPRM - Requires a "Good Cause" argument
+- Has a statement saying that the rule will take effect in a certain amount of days unless someone submits a significant adverse or negative comment. - If a comment is received, the agency must withdraw the DFR and may restart the process by publishing an NPRM or end the rulemaking process entirely. - Requires a "Good Cause" argument